Shopping chain Galeria Karstadt Kaufhof to close up to 80 stores | DW | 15.05.2020

-The department store chain Galeria Karstadt Kaufhof has said it will close up to 80 of its stores.
+The department store chain Galeria Karstadt Kaufhof is set to close almost half its branches.
 The company was hard-hit by coronavirus, with many outlets forced to stay closed even as the lockdown was lifted.

 German department store Galeria Karstadt Kaufhof is set to close up to 80 of its 170 branches due to the ensuing crisis caused by the coronavirus outbreak, German media reported on Friday.